 Mobile’s penetration into every nook and cranny of the world has enabled the technologies of augmented reality and virtual reality in creating waves not only in the gaming world but also in transforming the talent acquisition plans of various companies.
 As part of their recruiting strategy, many organizations like British Army, General Mill, etc. have started incorporating these technologies to attract the top talent.
 Virtual career fairs enable students to submit their resumes online, chat LIVE with the recruiting team and seek relevant information.
 All from the comfort of their homes, and without spending a dime!
 In fact, the General Mills recruiting team designed a virtual tour of their Minneapolis headquarters.
 With the aid of the Oculus Rift headset, students at the University of Minneapolis could watch a video and experience being a part of and working at General Mills.

 With mobile, the process of job search, career prep and recruiting has gone mobile!
-Extended recruitment processes are being upgraded for easier, on the go recruitment made possible with a few clicks on mobile.
-Candidates are turning to mobile apps for filtering through job openings to find themselves an ideal fit.
-Contrary to common perception, Millennials aren’t the only generation leveraging mobile technology for job hunting, Indeed reported more than 50% of the Gen Xers and Baby Boomers are also conducting a mobile job search.
+Extended recruitment processes are being upgraded for easier, on the go recruitment made possible with a few clicks on the mobile phone.
+Candidates are turning to phone apps for filtering through job openings to find themselves an ideal fit.
+Contrary to common perception, Millennials aren’t the only generation leveraging mobile technology for job hunting, Indeed reported more than 50% of the Gen Xers and Baby Boomers are also utilising job search sites.